 Our work in the family violence sector aims to ensure that the voices of children and young people impacted by family/whānau violence are heard and their needs met.

 Our team work in the Integrated Safety Response (ISR) coordinated by Christchurch police.
 It is a multi-agency intervention designed to ensure the immediate safety of victims and children, and to work with perpetrators to prevent further violence.
 ISR takes a whole-family and whānau approach that puts the risk and needs of family and whānau at the centre of their work.

-Our strong focus with this new initiative is to improve the safety, well-being and health (both mental and physical) of our tamariki and rangitahi who are using violence to express themselves within a family setting.
-For those who live with inter-generational complexity, the goal is to break the cycle of family harm, keep tamariki and rangitahi engaged in education, and build self-belief and resilience to strengthen their long-term outcomes.
+Our strong focus with this new initiative is to improve the safety, well-being and health (both mental and physical) of our tamariki and rangatahi who are using violence to express themselves within a family setting.
+For those who live with inter-generational complexity, the goal is to break the cycle of family harm, keep tamariki and rangatahi engaged in education, and build self-belief and resilience to strengthen their long-term outcomes.

 Whānau Resilience has a vision of violence free families/whānau throughout Aotearoa by providing wrap-around support for families with complex intergeneration issues.
 This programme provides support and services to tamariki, rangatahi and whānau for up to five years.